 In other words, the lower traps are recruited the most at the bottom of the pullup.
 Due to the nature of band resistance, band-assisted pullups provide the most assistance at the bottom of the pullup and the least at the top.
 What does this mean in the context of this study?
 The band-assisted version provides too much help to the lower traps, which are weak for many people (desk sitters!).
 Then when they transition to full pullups, they do not have the strength to initiate the pullup because the band-assisted pullup did not address their lower trap weakness.
 Once they get up a few inches, they tend to do very well for the rest of the pullup because the biceps and lats take over.
 In other words, the band-assisted version neglects to address a key weakness in the pullup for many people.

 The series of TRX partial pullups below is meant to fill the gap left by these other options.

 They should be done once someone is already able to do either TRX inverted rows, or power rack inverted rows.
 The benefit of these variations over the band-assisted versions is that the resistance is consistent assistance throughout the exercise – the lats and lower traps do not get a free pass in this version.

-Elsbeth Vaino is an FMS certified personal trainer in Ottawa, Canada.
+Elsbeth Vaino is the owner and head trainer at Custom Strength in Ottawa, Canada.